Last updated:

 Moving to adult health services

-• gain the confidence to ask questions and be involved in decisions about your care
+- feel confident to ask questions and make decisions about your care

 The Community Team for People with a Learning Disability (CTPLD)